aornosa/aornosa/README.md

-# 👨‍💻 About me:
+# 👨‍💻 About me
 Hey!
 I'm Alex Ornosa, a full-stack developer based in Spain.

 # 🔧Tools

 I'm currently a senior student in IT Engineering at Universidade da Coruña.
-# 🛠 What i'm currently working on:
+# 🛠 Currently working on

 # 📊Github Stats